gabrielrih/VaultScan/README.md

 # Contribute

-To contribute with the development of this repo you could use poetry to control the dependencies.
+To contribute with the development of this repo you could use [Poetry](https://python-poetry.org/) to manage the Python version and control the dependencies.

 ```ps1
 poetry install